mkromberg/link/docs/API/Link.Export.md

 #### Options

-- `overwrite`: Allow overwriting files in the destination directory
+- `overwrite`: Allow overwriting existing files in the destination directory
 - other options have same effect as in [Link.Create](Link.Create.md)

 #### Result